TheHackerDev/input-field-finder/README.md

 # input-field-finder

-Spiders a given URL's entire domain and prints out all `<input>` elements found on the given domain and scheme (http/https).
+Spiders the domain of a single URL or a set or URLs and prints out all `<input>` elements found on the given domain and scheme (http/https).

 ## Why?